PM's plane breaks down in Washington, third Covid case among entourage

 The person returned a positive result this morning.
 They are asymptomatic and continue to return negative RAT test results.
 The person is taking precautionary measures and isolating.

 The rest of the delegation, including the Prime Minister and media, had PCR tests earlier today.
-The media have all tested negative – it is not yet known whether there were further cases in the PM's delegation.
+The media have all tested negative, but have to do a further test ahead of the White House meeting tomorrow.

-Ardern said the absence of Seed and Campbell did not affect the White House meeting – she would usually have been briefed by NZ's Ambassador Rosemary Banks anyway.
+Ardern said the absence of Seed and Campbell did not affect the White House meeting – she would usually have been briefed by NZ's US ambassador Rosemary Banks anyway.

 "Of course I'm gutted on their behalf, I know they'd been looking forward to the engagement but it doesn't disrupt what would be usual practice for the visit," Ardern said.